niklasbuschmann/contrast/_posts/2021-10-14-matplotlib-styler.md

 {% highlight py %}
 ## Runtime rcParams updates
+import numpy as np
-import matplotlib as mpl
+import matplotlib.pyplot as plt import seaborn as sns import matplotlib as mpl

 ## i. directly updating an individual setting in rcParams